canonical/jhack/README.md

   - [ ] `scenario recorder replay`
   - [ ] integrate with Theatre to see the graph expand in real time

+# deploy

+`jhack deploy` is a utility to 'deploy the charm at ./'.
+99% of the charms I work with are like this:
+- they are called `something-k8s`
+- they have `upstream-source` declarations in `charmcraft.yaml`

+and usually when I want to deploy them, I used to:

+> `juju deploy ./something-k8s_ubuntu@24.04-amd64.charm --resource a=ubuntu/a:1.24-24.04_beta --resource b=ubuntu/b:1.24-24.04_beta ... something`

+And that's bad for the lifespan of my keyboard, hence the shortcut: `jhack deploy`.

+It will:
+- find the charm in ./, if more are detected, prompt you to pick one.
+- assign all resources as defined in charmcraft.yaml.
+- remove any -k8s or -operator suffixes and deploy the charm as that application name

 # eval
 `jhack eval` is a command that allows you to evaluate simple one-line expressions in the context of a live charm (or multiple units thereof).